maximilian-kruse/SPIN/docs/usage/tutorial.md

 ## Likelihood

-As the second ingredient, we define a likelihood density.
+As the second ingredient of the Bayesian formalism, we define a likelihood density.
 Recall that we have defined the observables as the solution of the PDE at a discrete number of data locations.
 This can be expressed through an observation operator $\mathcal{B}$, or an observation matrix $\mathbf{B}$ in the discrete setting.
 We therefore set $\tau_d = \mathbf{B}\tau_1$, whereas we know that $\tau_1$ is given as a function